antek3737/parallel-programming/Sharing data between many manufacturers and consumers/README.md

 The project consists of two independently starting up programs: manufacturer and consumer.
   Manufacturer creates defined number of processes that are sending defined number of chars and saving them into their files named "in_PID.txt".
 Then, manufacturer waits till all processes  have been ended.
-  Consumer creates defined number of processes that are receiving chars and putting it into their files calles "out_PID.txt".
+  Consumer creates defined number of processes that are receiving chars and putting it into their files named "out_PID.txt".
-Then, consumer aits till all processes  have been ended.
+Then, consumer waits till all processes  have been ended.
   Moreover, each program checks if the limit of running processes will not be exceed.
   When the last char is received, one of processes remote pipe.
   Functionality of the project is mainly based on named pipe(fifo).